Using Monthly Hours For Calculations

 Methods of Calculating

 There are basically two ways to calculate the hours per month.
-With full-time employees, you should assume one employee will work a 40 hour workweek.
+With full-time equivalents, you should assume one FTE will work a 40 hour workweek.
 A quick and easy method of calculating monthly hours is to multiply 40 hours per week by 4 weeks, yielding 160 hours for the month.

 The other method will provide the average number of work hours in a month.
 The known constants are 40 hours per week, 52 weeks per year, and 12 months per year: 40 hours per week x 52 weeks per year / 12 months per year = 173.33 average monthly hours.